 Early Notables of the Dennisson family (pre 1700)

-More information is included under the topic Early Dennisson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Dennisson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dennisson family to Ireland

 Some of the Dennisson family moved to Ireland, but this topic is not covered in this excerpt.